enzeyi/enzeyi/README.md

 <div align="center">
   <img height="150" src="https://camo.githubusercontent.com/62da68eb62b1e5f175f7d1f0191dd89a653d7908feb22d37d4a0ab07365d6791/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f4d3967624264396e6244724f5475314d71782f67697068792e676966" alt="Profile Image" />
-  <p>Bringing out the best in others,guiding them to do the right things and to focus on the most important things in their lives.
-I am a Fullstack Engineering Trainee with a keen interest on technology,product management and businesses administration.
-I help others to consistently and progressively build stronger muscles</p>
+  <p>Bringing out the best in others, guiding them to do the right things and to focus on the most important things in their lives, I am a software developer, researcher, and educator with a keen interest in using technology to improve the lives of as many people as possible.</p>
 </div>